Iowa Highway 3

 Iowa Highway 3 (Iowa 3) is a state highway that runs from east to west across the state of Iowa.
 It is the longest state highway in Iowa, at 323 mi long.
 Iowa 3 begins at the South Dakota state line where it continues as South Dakota Highway 50 and ends at the Northwest Arterial at the Dubuque city limits.
 It is designated the American Veterans Memorial Highway for its entirety.
 It is located approximately halfway between Interstate 80 and Interstate 90.
+It is 66 miles south of I-90 in Albert Lea and 78 miles north of I-80 in Des Moines.